 - "Well Done, Son!"
 Guy: Subverted; Cole freely admits that he dropped out of college and became a bike messenger simply to "piss off his parents."

-- Anti-Hero: Sort of.
-While not a morally ambiguous character like Evil Cole, even Good Cole has a fairly cynical personality and seems to enjoy combat.
+- Anti-Hero: Sort of, he's a Classical Anti-Hero.
+While not a bad person like Evil Cole, even Good Cole has a fairly cynical personality, and he seems to enjoy combat.

 - Being Good Sucks: Choosing the good road means you have to take hits for the team.
 A lot of hard hits for the team.